deavid/unhaunter/README.md

 ## WASM Support

-You can play Unhaunter directly in your web browser:
+A basic WASM version of Unhaunter is available to play directly in your web browser:

 [https://deavid.github.io/unhaunter/](https://deavid.github.io/unhaunter/)

+Please note that this version is primarily intended as a demo and may have some performance or functionality limitations.

+For the best experience, we recommend playing the native build.

 **Note:**  Google Chrome is the recommended browser for the best experience.